orientechnologies/orientdb-docs/SQL-Methods.md

 Syntax: ```<value>.toJSON([<format>])```

 Where:
-- **format** optional, allows custom formatting rules.
+- **format** optional, allows custom formatting rules (separate multiple options by comma).
 Rules are the following:
  - **type** to include the fields' types in the "@fieldTypes" attribute
  - **rid** to include records's RIDs as attribute "@rid"
  - **version** to include records' versions in the attribute "@version"